asbjornrasen/cptd-cli/README.md

 Thus, CPTD-DSL serves as a universal solution for text-based GTD, striking a balance between machine formalizability and human readability.

-Here's the English translation of the provided Russian text:

 ### **Official Documentation: CPTD System**

 ### **1. Brief Definition**